Emma Watkins: 2010–2021: The Wiggles

 In 2010, Watkins began performing with the Wiggles, first as Fairy Larissa and then as Wags the Dog, Dorothy the Dinosaur, and as a Wiggly Dancer.
 She used her film skills during tours with the group, providing them with video and editing services.
 In May 2012, the Wiggles announced that Watkins would become the first female Wiggle, replacing founding member Greg Page as the Yellow Wiggle.
 The original members stated that they chose Watkins because she was the most qualified for the job, and commented that it was "a strategy for marketing the Wiggles into the next generation".

 Lisa Tolin of the Associated Press called Watkins a strong role model for girls, and reported that her fans came to concerts dressed like her and that they gave her homemade bows, which had become part of her signature look.
-Because of her popularity, the company produced a new television series entitled Emma!, featuring Watkins as a solo performer, which aired in 2015.
+Because of her popularity, the company produced a new television series titled Emma!, featuring Watkins as a solo performer, which aired in 2015.
 Up to 80% of the audience at Wiggles concerts would emulate her costuming and wear yellow; by 2021 it was estimated that 50% of the group's merchandising was specific to the "Emma" brand.

 In September 2019, it was announced that Watkins would host weekend afternoon programs on Sydney and Melbourne radio station smoothfm.
 In October 2020, Watkins appeared in the music video for "Back 2 Back" by Samantha Jade.
 At the 2020 ARIA Music Awards in November, she joined an ensemble of Australian women singers to perform "I Am Woman" as a tribute to its singer and songwriter, Helen Reddy.

 It was reported through corporate filings that Watkins had acquired approximately 8% ownership of the Wiggles' brand as well as a company directorship in June 2018.
 Watkins announced her departure from the Wiggles in October 2021 and was replaced by Tsehay Hawkins.